How to Buy a House Before You Sell Yours (Without the Hassle!)

 3. You won’t have to sell your house while living there.

 Clutter, dirty dishes, unmade beds — these are the realities of a lived-in home.
-If you have kids or pets, god bless them but they do amplify the mess.
+With kids and pets around, the mess can pile up even faster.

-Trying to sell your house and keep up the appearance of perfection to buyers can be exhausting.
-You can often sidestep that living nightmare when you buy a house first, enabling you (or you plus the fam) and get settled in your new digs while selling your previous home from a safe distance.
+Trying to sell your house and maintain the appearance of perfection to buyers can be exhausting.
+However, you can often sidestep that living nightmare when you buy a house first, enabling you (or you plus the fam) to get settled in your new residence while selling your previous home from a safe distance.

-Your daily life won’t be disrupted and your house will look like a million bucks (or at least like the top range of its market value!)
-For real though, a study from HomeLight found that vacant, well-staged homes can sell for up to 10%-18% more.
+Your daily life won’t be disrupted and your house will look like a million bucks (or at least like the top range of its market value!).
+For real though, a vacant, well-staged home can sell for more.

 Are there any challenges to buying a house before selling?